wknums/auto-assessment-assist/README.md

-At this stage the accelerator is expected to be deployed manually only in development mode to be executed locally on a workstation that has the vscode interactive development environment as well as git and python installed.
+At this stage the accelerator is expected to be deployed manually only in development mode to be executed locally on a workstation that has the vscode interactive development environment as well as git and python (V3.11 or 3.12) as well as Azure Developer CLI (azd) installed.

 clone the git repository to your local vscode environment.

-configure a virtual python environment for use with this project
+configure a virtual python environment for use with this project python -m venv .venv

 on Azure Portal, create an Azure AI foundry environment, a project and deploy an Azure OpenAI o1 base model.